KTH/devops-course/contributions/essay/gchang-wska/README.md

 Topics that will be discussed in the essay includes:
 * Modern devops techniques that are utilized for games development
 * How they might differ compared to the industry standard variations utilized in normal software development.
+* Challenges that arise from utilizing devops in the face of additional obstacles such as time and resource managment within the confinement of video game development